vele616/monorepo/packages/jobboard/website/content/jobs/senior-ux-writer-hopin-bkzGI.md

 url: "https://boards.greenhouse.io/hopin/jobs/4397187003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4397187003?t=02952e2a3us#app"
 timestamp: 1617840000000
-hashtags: "#branding,#ui/ux,#content,#windows,#translation,#management,#office,#English"
+hashtags: "#ui/ux,#content,#management,#windows,#branding,#translation,#office,#English"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is looking for a senior ux writer that has 6+ years of experience in a similar role."
+summary: "Hopin is looking for a Senior UX Writer that has 6+ years of experience in a similar role."
 summaryBackup: "Excited about #branding, #ui/ux, #content?
 Check out this job post!"
 featured: 20
 ---

-##

-At Hopin, we’re reimagining virtual events.
+## At Hopin, we’re reimagining virtual events.

 As the first all-in-one virtual venue for live online events, Hopin brings people together in a highly interactive and engaging online experience that feels just like an in-person event, only without the barriers.
 Whether it’s a 50-person meetup, or a 50,000-person conference—any type of event organizer can host a Hopin event for their attendees, speakers, sponsors, and vendors to convene, learn, and interact face-to-face online.
 We’re spearheading the innovative technology that is enabling people to gather online like never before.